Take Off Your Colours: Release and touring

 A music video was released for "If I Were in Your Shoes" on 14 February 2008, while it was officially announced as single on 17 March through Slam Dunk, with "Taste" as the B-side.
-During the previous month, the band also supported The Audition during their headlining tour of the UK.
+By June 2008, they started working with the press relations company Chuff Media and Mark Ngui from management company Primary Talent International.
 On 26 June, it was announced the band had signed a one-album contract with Slam Dunk.
 Franceschi explained that if the group wished to move to a bigger label, they "can easily move on [or] if we are happy we [will] stay [on Slam Dunk]".
 "Gossip" was released as the second single, with "All Your Fault" as the B-side, on 28 July 2008.
 A music video for the song was also released.
 On 11 August of the same year, the band released "If You Run" as a free download from their website.

 On 11 September 2008, a music video was released for "Jealous Minds Think Alike", which was directed by Shane Davey.
 The song was released as a single on 29 September, with "Blue Eyes Don't Lie" as the B-side.
 It was the band's first single to chart, peaking at number 100 on the UK Singles Chart in November.
 The album, Take Off Your Colours was released on 6 October 2008 through Slam Dunk.
-The band did a series of in-store performances to help promote the release.
-Later in the month, the band toured in the United Kingdom with support from Houston Calls and Farewell.
+In December 2008, they signed to management company Raw Power Management, who would help gain then a deal in the United States with independent label Epitaph Records.
 On 19 February 2009, the band released a second music video for "Save It for the Bedroom", which was directed by Davey.
-The video was inspired by The Jeremy Kyle Show, with the band appearing as guests on the fictional Lazarus Ironside show.
-The show's host was played by actor Joerg Stadler.
-In March, the band went on another tour of the UK.
+It sees the band appearing as guests on the fictional Lazarus Ironside show, eventually leading into a fight similar to those seen on The Jeremy Kyle Show and Jerry Springer.
+The video was directly inspired by the former, while the show's host was played by actor Joerg Stadler.
 "Save It for the Bedroom" was released as a single on 9 March.